rtbrick/bngblaster/docsrc/sources/index.rst

    .. tab:: Modern Software

         * Emulate massive nodes and sessions with low CPU and memory footprint
-        * Runs on every modern linux, virtual machines and containers
+        * Runs on every modern Linux, virtual machine and containers
-        * All protocols implemented in user-space and optimized for performance
+        * All protocols implemented in user space and optimized for performance
-        * Automation friendly API
+        * Automation-friendly API
         * ...

    .. tab:: Access Protocols